LMilazzo/VACC-Nextflow-RNAseq-Tutorial/rnaSeaq_on_hpc_Tutorial.md

 If you intend on creating new directories, moving files to the vacc, or downloading vacc hosted files to your computer it may be easier to log in using a file managment application such as [Filezilla](https://filezilla-project.org/).

-To acccess the VACC using a filemanegment the credentials are as follows:
+To acccess the VACC using a file manegment the credentials are as follows:

 **Host** :  vacc-user1.uvm.edu
 **Username** : first initial + last name